-Mexico Adventures offers life-changing, short-term mission trip for groups, families or individuals.
+Mexico Adventures offers life-changing, short-term mission trips for groups, families or individuals.

 Come join us on a one week outreach to serve at an orphanage or build a house.
 No experience is necessary and there are no pre-requisites.
-Every month we offer mission trips which depart from San Diego.
+Every month we offer mission trips to Central Baja, Mexico which depart from San Diego.

 You and your group will enjoy a week of ministry in Mexico sharing your love for God and serving in practical ways.
 When you see the impact your ministry has on the people you are ministering to, your heart will be changed.